JessicaMiranda0404/GroupDojoShow/README.md

 ### Features

 Here our users can keep track of their favortie shows.
+Our Users can add, delete, edit, and view each others shows.
+We used Bootstrap CSS for an easy to use, crisp user experience.